 The Last Victim

 Lincoln, though, was about to make the same train trip as 1861 in reverse, this time back to Springfield, Illinois as part of his own funeral procession.
 He was killed a week after Lee’s surrender while viewing a play called Our American Cousin at Ford’s Theater in Washington.
 Lincoln loved the theater and was even a fan of his own assassin, actor John Wilkes Booth.
 But Booth was a Confederate who despised Lincoln, especially Lincoln’s recent willingness to consider black suffrage for literate Blacks and army veterans (he mentioned as much regarding the legal status of Freedman in post-war Louisiana).
-According to witnesses, Booth said, “That means n****r citizenship, that’s the last speech he’s ever going to give, by God I’m going to run him through.”
+According to witnesses, Booth said, “That means [N-word] citizenship, that’s the last speech he’s ever going to give, by God I’m going to run him through.”
 He thought the president had become a monarch by accepting a second term.
-Then, as with Jackson in the 1830s and today, people often thought democratically-elected leaders they didn’t like were dictators.
+Then, as with Andrew Jackson in the 1830s and today, people often thought democratically-elected leaders they didn’t like were dictators.
 Booth told his mother that he felt guilty having spent the war in theater while others fought on the battlefield, and it was too late for his original idea of kidnapping Lincoln to be worthwhile.
 Perhaps Booth could put his talents to even better use by killing him instead.
 Amazingly, Booth was engaged at the time to the daughter of an abolitionist senator, Lucy Hale.
 The actor was also locked in a bitter rivalry with his brother, Edwin Booth, a Unionist and abolitionist who was perhaps the most famous actor in America.
 Ironically, Edwin saved Lincoln’s son Robert by pulling him off railroad tracks earlier in Jersey City.
 One brother saved the son of the father the other brother would kill.

-John Wilkes Booth and his conspirators all rented at the boarding house of Mary Surratt, in Washington.
+John Wilkes Booth and his conspirators all rented at Mary Surratt’s boarding house in Washington.
 Surratt’s son John worked as a courier in the Confederate army.
 Together, they resolved to take out the upper tier of the Lincoln administration, including the president, vice-president, and secretary of state.
 Booth knew that Ulysses Grant was supposed to attend the play that night with Lincoln and he planned to kill him, too.
 However, Grant’s wife Julia didn’t get along with Mary Todd Lincoln and they opted out, perhaps saving his life and the course of American history since Grant went on to become a two-term president.

 Booth’s compatriots didn’t hold up their end of the bargain.
 George Atzerodt (left) chickened out and didn’t try to kill VP Johnson.
 He never left the tavern he drank in to steel his nerves.
 Secretary of State William Seward’s would-be assassin, Lewis Powell, a strapping former Confederate POW, fought off Seward’s guards (including his son, Frederick, whom he pistol-whipped), entered his apartment and stabbed him in the cheek, but failed to slit his jugular vein.
 In the dark, he didn’t realize that Seward was wearing a metal splint around his neck and jaw after having been thrown from a carriage.
 The Seward men were seriously wounded, but both survived.
 William was badly scarred but went on to oversee America’s purchase of Alaska from Russia in 1867.